neoalienson/FlirAir/README.md

-*Folder Structure
+for details about this App and Hardware setup, please visit http://devpost.com/software/flirair

-**Assets
+* Folder Structure and files

-Images for use in App and presentations
+  * Assets, Images for use in App and presentations

-**capture
+  * controller/start_capture.sh, script for run raspberrypi_capture every seconds, and write the captured FLIR image to output.pgm

-Lepton capture for raspberry pi (may use the default one and call via crontab)
+  * controller/raspberrypi_capture, Lepton capture for raspberry pi

-** FlirAir
+  * controller/seek.py, Run contiously to read output.pbm from captured FLIR image, and action.txt from httpd.py.
+Using the information the script adjust Fan tilt, rotation and fan speed

-XCode project and classes
+  * controller/httpd.py, HTTP server that receives request from iOS App and save the GET parameters to action.txt

-** server
+  * FlirAir, iOS App with XCode project

-Server-side code to request from App
+  * server/, Server-side code for saving request to action.txt from iOS App